Aipcecodes/codes/SI - Code of Ethics for Journalists of Slovenia.md

 11. Plagiarism or forgery of documents is prohibited.

 12. \* A journalist must not use illicit means of collecting information.
-If the information which is of the utmost importance to the public cannot be obtained otherwise, the journalist’s actions as well as the reasons for them must be presented to the public.
+If the information which is of the utmost importance to the public cannot be obtained otherwise, the journalist's actions as well as the reasons for them must be presented to the public.

-13. \* A journalist must always be introduced as a journalist and explain the purpose of the journalist’s collecting data.
+13. \* A journalist must always be introduced as a journalist and explain the purpose of the journalist's collecting data.
 The status of a journalist can only be withheld if the journalist tried to obtain information that serves the public interest but could not obtain said information while declaring the journalist status.

 14. \* A journalist can record audio or video, and take pictures only after the consent of the person being recorded or photographed has been given.
 The consent can also be tacit (e.g., if the person does not object).
 Under exceptional circumstances, a journalist can record and take pictures without consent if the journalist reasonably believes that, by doing so, the journalist shall uncover information that serves the public interest.
-The reasons for the journalist’s decision must be explained in the article.
+The reasons for the journalist's decision must be explained in the article.

 15. A journalist shall distinguish between information and commentary.
 The difference between a report on the facts and commentary must be sufficiently clear so that the addressee of the report can distinguish between the facts, and the views or opinions of the journalist.